At SNAs, step off the beaten path

 In May, spring blooms still are found in abundance under the forest canopy and on prairies.

 Some of the best are in far southeastern bluff country.
-At Mound Prairie SNA between Hokah and Houston (see Chasing wildflowers), visitors find woodland ephemerals as well as prairie flowers flourishing on sun-bathed goat prairie.
+At Mound Prairie SNA between Hokah and Houston (see Road trip: Wildflowers of the Mississippi Valley), visitors find woodland ephemerals as well as prairie flowers flourishing on sun-bathed goat prairie.

 Others that have woodland and prairie wildflowers, as well as mosses and ferns, include Zumbro Falls Woods, along the Zumbro River east of Zumbrota; and Townsend Woods, a patch of Big Woods that's just north of Sakatah Lake State Park, west of Faribault.